-The inspiration for Warhol’s Cow 11 and the rest of the Cow series came from Ivan Karp, an instrumental art dealer in the 1960s.
-Karp once told Warhol, “Why don’t you paint some cows, they’re so wonderfully pastoral and such a durable image in the history of the arts.”(POPism: The Warhol Sixties, 22) Gerard Malanga, Warhol’s printer, was the one who chose the photograph of the cow.
-But ultimately, it was what Warhol did with this image that made the final product so interesting.
+The inspiration for Cow 11 by Andy Warhol and the rest of the Cow series came from Ivan Karp, an instrumental art dealer in the 1960s.
+Karp once told Warhol, “Why don’t you paint some cows, they’re so wonderfully pastoral and such a durable image in the history of the arts.”(POPism: “The Warhol Sixties,” 22) Gerard Malanga, Warhol’s printer, was the one who chose the photograph of the cow.
+Ultimately, it was what Warhol did with this image that made the final product so interesting.
 He used a bold color scheme of bright pink on yellow, which made the bovine animal a humorous and strangely exciting subject matter.
 Warhol printed the image on wallpaper, introducing this process to his creative production.
-This particular print was published for an exhibition at Leo Castelli Gallery in New York during 1966.
+This particular print was published for an exhibition at Leo Castelli Gallery in New York in 1966.

 Cow 11 by Andy Warhol as Part of his Larger Body of Work